 Never ignore your check engine light - Your check engine light is part of your car’s onboard diagnostics system, and it is responsible for warning you of any powertrain problems that could negatively impact your emissions system.
 Even though the light can turn on for something as small as your gas cap being loose, it doesn’t mean that you should ignore it if it suddenly lights up, because it could mean that something far more serious is in need of immediate attention.

 Regularly check fluid levels - Getting into the habit of regularly checking your car’s levels of antifreeze, engine oil, transmission fluid, power steering fluid, and brake fluid is important if you want to increase the lifespan of your vehicle.
 Having proper amounts of these fluids helps to lower the risk of mechanical damage, breakdowns, and even potential accidents, and it is a simple task that requires very little time.

 Get routine checkups - There are many benefits to bringing your car to a professional mechanic a couple times a year.
 They are trained to spot potential problems ahead of time that you might not notice, and that alone can save you from various costly repairs down the road.
 This form of preventative maintenance is one of the most efficient ways to keep your vehicle running at peak performance and increase its resale value should you ever sell it.
 Furthermore, having documentation of all of your service records is an excellent asset to have when selling any vehicle.

 Address minor problems early - If you notice any new sounds, odors, or vibrations coming from your car, it is always wise to bring it in to have it looked at, as any of these signs could be an indicator that something is failing or requires replacement.
 Catching a problem early can save you money by preventing potential issues from becoming more complex and expensive.

 A little preventive maintenance goes a long way

-For all your preventive maintenance questions, call VIP today!
+For all your preventive maintenance or auto service questions, call VIP today!